What Is Justice?

 - Fair is the the deserved treatment or action.
 Something unfair is something not deserved, like a tornade knocking down a house.

 - Justice is a moral choice from an externally held source.

-Tell the groups to write a definition of their term and a sentence to make the meaning clear.
-Have the team write their definition on a large sheet of paper to display on the wall.
+Each group writes a definition of their term and a sentence to make the meaning clear.
+Have the teams write their definitions on a large sheet of paper to display on the wall.

 This character education mini-lesson is not intended to be a service learning lesson or to meet the K-12 Service-Learning Standards for Quality Practice.
 The character education units will be most effective when taught in conjunction with a student-designed service project that provides a real world setting in which students can develop and practice good character and leadership skills.
 For ideas and suggestions for organizing service events go to generationon.org.

 Standard DP 01.
 Define Philanthropy

 Benchmark MS.4 Give examples of how individuals have helped others.

 Benchmark MS.4 Describe the characteristics of someone who helps others.